jacksonianrtaylor/movie_rec_proj/README.md

     -The users that are included are train_user
     -The movies ratings that are part of (movies ratings of corresponding user) are all movies that are present in the train set
     -movies that are not rated by the user are given an average rating for that movie equal to...
-    [mean rating for the correspnding movie for every user who rated it in the train data] -Then the data is normalized by subtracting the mean for each entry which is again...
+    [mean rating for the correspnding movie for every other user who rated it in the train data] (loosely speaking) -Then the data is normalized by subtracting the mean for each entry which is again...
-    [mean rating for the correspnding movie for every user who rated it in the train data]
+    [mean rating for the correspnding movie for other every user who rated it in the train data] (loosely speaking)

     svd: